 Partnership arrangements under Part 9 of the Social Services and Well-being (Wales) Act 2014

-Under Part 9 of the Social Services and Well-being (Wales) Act 2014, the Welsh Ministers have the power to make regulations which specify partnership arrangements to be made between local authorities or between local authorities and Local Health Boards.
+Under Part 9,of the Social Services and Well-being (Wales) Act 2014 (the 2014 Act), the Welsh Ministers have the power to make regulations which specify partnership arrangements to be made between two or more local authorities or between one or more local authorities and one or more Local Health Boards (LHBs).
 The partnership arrangements are for carrying out specified social services functions or LHB or NHS Trust functions.

 A local authority and a LHB may pay towards the establishment and operation of partnership arrangements by making payments directly or in to a 'pooled fund'.
 They may also provide staff, goods, services, accommodation and other resources for the partnership or in connection with it.

-Regulations made under Part 9 require the establishment of regional partnership boards and specify the partnership arrangements which must be carried out under the direction of the regional partnership boards.
+Regulations made under Part 9 of the 2014 Act require the establishment of regional partnership boards and specify the partnership arrangements which must be carried out under the direction of the regional partnership boards.
 These include partnership arrangements for the delivery of the Integrated Family Support Service (IFSS) which was previously provided under Part 3 of the Children and Families (Wales) Measure 2010.

-The Regulations set out the membership of the regional partnership boards and their objectives and require an annual report to be submitted to the Welsh Ministers.
+The Partnership Arrangements (Wales) Regulations 2015, as amended in 2019, set out the membership of the regional partnership boards and their objectives and require an annual report to be submitted to the Welsh Ministers.